yul154/Summary-and-Interviews/Core Java.md

 ## How hash map work internally ?
 What's hash algorithm what's the output of hash function, what's the hash function.

-* HashMap in Java works on hashing principles.
-It is a data structure which allows us to store object and retrieve it in constant time O(1)
+* HashMap works on the principle of Hashing.
-* In hashing, hash functions are used to link key and value in HashMap.
+* HashMap get(Key k) method calls hashCode method on the key object and applies returned hashValue to its own static hash function to find a bucket location

 ## what's hash function
 * a function which when given a key, generates an address of given value.

 ## Different key with hash function produce same value.
 How to solve the solutions.
-* two different objects will be stored in the same array location called a bucket.
+* If two keys of HashMap return the same hash code, then they will end up in the same bucket; hence collision will occur.
+They will be stored in a linked list together.
 * handles the collision resolution by using the concept of chaining
-* When multiple keys end up in same hash code which is present in same bucket. it stores the values in a linked list
+* equals() will be used to distinguish them.
+Each bucket can contain a list of objects with the same hash code.

 ## Do you know contract between equal() and hash() methods, what's the default implementation of equal()
 * If two objects are equal, then they must have the same hash code.